-And let’s not get started on the fact you’ve read and rewritten your scenes and chapters so many times that you no longer remember what you’ve put in and what you’ve taken out.
+And let’s not get started on the fact you’ve rewritten your scenes so many times you no longer remember what you’ve put in and taken out.

 Let’s get real here – are you making things better or worse?

 The truth is, there are so many things to keep track of when you’re writing a novel or memoir.
-So many moving parts: characterisation, plot, pace, theme, genre, dialogue, structure, and more.
+Characterisation, plot, pace, theme, genre, dialogue, structure, and more.

 All you want to do is wow readers or agents.

-You need detailed editorial feedback that is tailored to your needs, your level of experience, and which gives you an easy-to-understand rewrite plan.
+You need detailed editorial feedback and an easy-to-understand rewrite plan.

 Manuscript Critiques should come after beta reading and before copyediting.